The Lord's people are trained to advance through an ancient battle in the wilderness

 At the end of His life, God’s Son was taken outside the walls of Jerusalem to be executed and He was brought to Golgotha, a hill known as ‘The Skull’.
 As Jesus, ‘the seed of the woman’, was crucified on that hill, the serpent indeed struck His heel, but as His cross was driven into ‘The Skull’, the head of the enemy was crushed by Christ and we now advance with ultimate, everlasting victory having been secured for us.
 We find strength and courage to advance through our wilderness battlefield in faithful dependence on our great God, as we move steadily closer toward the most glorious victory celebration awaiting on the horizon of eternity.

-We are not fighting against human beings but against the wicked spiritual forces in the heavenly world, the rulers, authorities, and cosmic powers of this dark age. - Romans 6:12 (GNT)
+We are not fighting against human beings but against the wicked spiritual forces in the heavenly world, the rulers, authorities, and cosmic powers of this dark age. - Ephesians 6:12 (GNT)